vishnugupta/Group-Check-In/README.txt

 Locate "short_open_tag" and change the value from "Off" to "On"

 *** Initial Configuration ***

 1. Place all files from the zip package into any directory you'd like
 	ex: http://www.example.com/gci/

-2. Execute the SQL in preinstall.sql in your MinistryPlatform database.
+2. Execute the SQL in install.sql in your MinistryPlatform database.
 This will do the following:
 	- Create 3 stored procedures that Group Check-In requires
 	- Create a security role for this application to validate against.